-3 Great Places for Holiday Lights
+5 Great Places to See Holiday Lights

 It’s becoming more and more of a problem every year and something has to be done about it.
 Christmas decorations are showing up far too early.
 Late October in some major department stores.
 Really?!!
 I firmly believe that holiday lights should not be seen until the day after Thanksgiving, but then should be seen and experienced as much as possible.
-That’s why today, I’m declaring this week to be “National Christmas Light Decoration Week.”
-In honor of my decree, I’m thinking about some of the great places around the country that really pull out the stops when it comes to holiday decoration.
-Here are my top three picks to fuel your holiday cheer:
+There’s not much time left, so I’m busy thinking about some of the great places around the country that really pull out the stops when it comes to holiday decoration.

 Dyker Heights in Brooklyn

 One of the most over the top displays of Christmas lights I’ve ever seen is practically in my backyard.
-Every year the residents of Dyker Heights in Brooklyn spare no expense (especially when it comes to their electric bills) to put on a stunning display of lights, statues and daring feats of electrical engineering.
-Each house is a separate treat and there is clearly some brinksmanship between neighbors to pull off the biggest display of the year.
+Every year, the residents of Dyker Heights in Brooklyn spare no expense (especially when it comes to their electric bills) to put on a stunning display of lights, statues and daring feats of electrical engineering.
+Each house is a separate treat and there is clearly some brinkmanship between neighbors to pull off the biggest display of the year.
 Some of you might think this looks a little familiar, you might be right!

 Flickr Image by Phillywrite